 The industrial IoT market is rapidly developing as manufacturers come to terms with digitization and automation.

-Due to its wide range of application, IoT is among the main driving forces of digital transformation in manufacturing.
+IoT is among the main driving forces of digital transformation in manufacturing.
 According to Zion Research, the Industrial IoT (IIoT) market value is expected to reach $232 billion dollars by 2023.
 The technology is expected to improve data gathering, employee safety, and operational efficiency.

 As it will only be possible to fully assess the performance of most industrial IoT-based innovations, in the long run, the next decade will be decisive for Industry 4.0.
 As for now, it’s clear that IoT is a lucrative market for manufacturers worth exploring and investing in.